 At the departmental level, HIST has implemented several strategies designed to encourage students to complete their degrees.
 The department's time to degree has increased significantly since the last time it was measured (2004-2006).
 In that period, median time to degree was 6.1 years whereas in 2014-2016 it increased 1.65 years to 7.75 years.
 The Graduate Studies Committee believes that increased teaching demands on graduate students, especially multiple upper-division courses and teaching more than two courses during the enrollment spike at the University, has contributed to these longer degree times as each additional course preparation delays writing the dissertation.
-Starting in 2016-2017, the Associate Chair/Director of Graduate Studies has been using Karen Kelsky's The Professor is In as a template in working with students to determine their best options for the job market and to complete their degrees.
+Starting in 2016-2017, the Associate Chair/Director of Graduate Studies has been using Karen Kelsky's The Professor Is In as a template in working with students to determine their best options for the job market and to complete their degrees.
 According to Kelsky, producing a solid research record and a strong publication before graduation is essential.
 Though the department has always advocated for students to publish before they enter the job market, the majority of students in the last three years have not done this.
 Instead, they have successfully sold their strong teaching background-indeed, some of PhD students have taught upwards of 1,000 undergraduates in five or six different preparations by the time they leave Arkansas-to secure positions at teaching colleges.
 As the job market tightens and students have trouble securing those types of positions, a research record is increasingly becoming important.
 The department has hosted several brownbag sessions surrounding Kelsky's work, including a webinar that she conducted.
+To this end, the department is reviving the research seminar and will be strongly encouraging existing and incoming students to take at least one of these seminars with the aim of producing a publishable article.